 Company dental benefits for employees: More than the sum of their parts

-When we think of dental plans, we usually think of the basics: Exams, X-rays, fillings and other common procedures.
+When we think of dental insurance coverage, we usually think of the basics: Exams, X-rays, fillings and other common procedures.
 For healthy adults and children, it can all seem routine, more about a good-looking set of teeth than much else.
 But beyond an attractive smile is a body that depends on healthy teeth and gums to thrive – and even survive.

 For employees, good dental health is key to good overall health